fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_uniform.md

 `scale`: has `intent(in)` and is a scalar of type `integer`, `real` or `complex`.

-All three auguments could be arrays conformable to each other.
 All three arguments must have the same type and kind.

 ### Return value

-The result is a scalar or an array, with a shape conformable to auguments, of type `real`.
+The result is a scalar or an array, with a shape conformable to arguments, of type `real`.

 ### Example